wp-plugins/akm-feedback-form/readme.txt

 Or, if you prefer, a Widget form is provided too.

 No options, no configuration necessary - message is sent directly to the site administrator's email.

+== Screenshots ==

+1. Screenshot of Plugin
+2. Screenshot of Plugin with validations